quephird/function-plotter/README.md

 * User input of mathematical function to be plotted
 * User input of x and y ranges
 * User input of the surface color
-* Ability to turn a surface grid on/off
 * Ability to tweak the number of plot points

 ## Useful links